vitoriasantosmorais/vitoriasantosmorais/README.md

 - 👋 oiie, meu nome @vitoriasantosmorais
 :+1: meu email vitoriaalpha152006@gmail.com
 - 👀 estou interessaa em aprender a programar
-- 🌱  eu estou aprendendo a programar recentemente a linguagem de p5 e scrath
+- 🌱  eu estou aprendendo a programar recentemente a linguagem de p5

 <!---
 vitoriasantosmorais/vitoriasantosmorais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.